yeikiu/ts-kraken/README.md

     const currentBalances = await privateRESTRequest({ url: 'Balance' }, apiKeys) console.log({ currentBalances })

-    // Notice we are not passing `apiKeys` as 2nd param here, process.env ones will be used by default const { openOrders$ } = await getOpenOrdersStream() openOrders$.subscribe(openOrdersSnapshot => {
+    // Notice we are not passing an `apiKeys` param in the next private method, process.env ones will be used by default const { openOrders$ } = await getOpenOrdersStream() openOrders$.subscribe(openOrdersSnapshot => {
         // Output all open orders any time an order status updates